-First thing’s first — since Google Home doesn’t have a screen, you’ll need to set up the device using your smartphone.
-To do so, you’ll need the Google Home app, which you can download from the Google Play Store at the link below.
+First things first — since Google Home doesn’t have a screen, you’ll have to set up the device using your smartphone.
+To do so, you’ll need to download the Google Home app.

-Once you’ve downloaded the app, plug the included power adapter into a power outlet, and plug the other end into the input on the bottom of the speaker.
-Your Google Home should start booting up and display a colorful array of lights.
+Once that’s done, plug the included power adapter that comes with your smart speaker into a power outlet, and plug the other end into the input on the bottom of the device.
+Your Google Home should start booting up and will display a colorful array of lights.

 How to use Google Home

-If you’re near your Google Home and need to adjust the volume, press your finger down on the top panel, then simply move your finger in a clockwise direction to increase the volume.
+If you’re near your Google Home and need to adjust the volume, press your finger down on the top panel and then simply move it in a clockwise direction to increase the volume.
 To decrease the volume, move your finger in a counterclockwise direction.